Follow These Valuable Tips To Enhance Your PWC Ride Experience…

 Sea Doo Tour Advice – Rider Stamina

-Most PWC riders average 20 hours or less per season, but touring riders will do substantially more – I’m usually well over 100 hours, which translates to 2,500 to 3,000 kilometres (1500 to 1800 miles).
+Most PWC riders average 20 hours or less per season, but touring Sea Doo riders will do substantially more – I’m usually well over 100 hours, which translates to 2,500 to 3,000 kilometres (1500 to 1800 miles).
 While Sea Doo touring isn’t especially arduous (unless you’re deliberately riding big water like the largest lakes or the ocean), being out in the fresh air and elements all day can be tiring.
 If you happen to hit wavy conditions, your body will get an extra workout.
 Still, being in the saddle for hours on end is challenging. in part because you’ve got to stay sharp all day to navigate unfamiliar waters and possibly more boat traffic than you’re used to.
-So you need decent stamina and strength to see you through, remembering that you can’t just quit arbitrarily somewhere along the route, unless you want to walk or swim home.
+So you need decent stamina and strength to see you through, remembering that you can’t just quit arbitrarily somewhere along your Sea Doo ride route, unless you want to walk or swim home.

 Sea Doo Tour Advice – Unrelenting Sun

 On many summer days, the sun beats down relentlessly and you can’t escape it on a PWC.
 You’re basically sitting in the same Sea Doo riding position all day, so the backs of your hands and neck, tops of your arms, shoulders, thighs and feet, the sides of your ankles, plus your head and ear tips can get fried if you’re not very careful.
 And remember that when you’re zipping along the water in a cool and refreshing breeze, you won’t feel the burn on a Sea Doo ride until it’s far too late.